Limmen/gym-idsgame/README.md

 - Actor-Critic REINFORCE
 - PPO

-Please use this bibtex if you make use of this code in your publications:
+Please use this bibtex if you make use of this code in your publications (paper: https://arxiv.org/abs/2009.08120):
 ```
 @INPROCEEDINGS{Hamm2011:Finding,
 AUTHOR="Kim Hammar and Rolf Stadler",